CrazyHorse58/AI-Driven-Development/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: ''
+title: "[Feature Request]: "
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Summary
-A clear and concise description of what you want to happen.
+Provide a clear and concise summary of the feature you are requesting.

-**Describe alternatives you've considered**
+## Motivation
+Explain why this feature is needed.
+What problem does it solve?
+How will it benefit the project?

+## Detailed Design
+Describe the feature in detail.
+Include any relevant diagrams, mockups, or screenshots.

+## Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+List any alternative solutions or features you've considered.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context or information about the feature request here.
+Include links to related issues or pull requests if applicable.